Dynamic Convolutions: Exploiting Spatial Sparsity for Faster Inference: Introduction

 In contrast, we demonstrate an actual improvement of wall-clock time with our CUDA implementation of dynamic convolutions.
 Our method is designed with practical feasibility in mind and requires minimal changes to existing libraries: efficient spatially sparse execution is made possible by rearranging tensor elements in memory, which has similar overhead as a simple copy operation.
 Our code is available at { \texttt{https://github.com/thomasverelst/dynconv}}.

-The main contributions of our paper are threefold: \begin{tight_enumerate} \item We present an approach to train pixel-wise gating masks end-to-end using the Gumbel-Softmax trick, with a focus on efficiency. \item Our method achieves state-of-the-art results on classification tasks with ResNet~\cite{resnet}, and we show strong results on human pose estimation, improving the performance-accuracy trade-off over non-conditional networks. \item We provide a CUDA implementation of residual blocks with dynamic convolutions on GPU, not just reducing the theoretical amount of floating-point operations but also offering practical speedup with MobileNetV2 inverted residual blocks. \end{tight_enumerate}
+The main contributions of our paper are threefold: \begin{tight_enumerate} \item We present an approach to train pixel-wise gating masks end-to-end using the Gumbel-Softmax trick, with a focus on efficiency. \item Our method achieves state-of-the-art results on classification tasks with ResNet~\cite{resnet} and MobileNetV2~\cite{mobilenetv2}, and we show strong results on human pose estimation, improving the performance-accuracy trade-off over non-conditional networks. \item We provide a CUDA implementation of residual blocks with dynamic convolutions on GPU, not just reducing the theoretical number of floating-point operations but also offering practical speedup with MobileNetV2 and ShuffleNetV2. \end{tight_enumerate}